Home Lawn Watering Guide

 - Leaves are folded or rolled lengthwise along the blade.

-- Although grasses are dormant, watering restrictions that result in extended dry periods can cause large ground cracks, severe soil-drying and excessive loss of turf cover even when watering is resumed later in the summer or early fall.
+- Although grasses are dormant, watering restrictions that result in extended dry periods can cause large ground cracks, severe soil-drying and excessive loss of turfgrass cover even when watering is resumed later in the summer or early fall.

 - Summer dormancy of grasses is a mechanism that helps a lawn survive, but it does not guarantee that a lawn will fully recover from the browned-out stage.

-- Dormant lawns should receive at least 1 inch of water every two or three weeks during summer to prevent complete turf loss.
+- Dormant lawns should receive at least 1 inch of water every two or three weeks during summer to prevent complete turfgrass loss.
 Grasses may not show a noticeable greening but that amount of irrigation should be sufficient to hydrate the lower plant portions and increase the recovery once adequate moisture is available.

 Management practices in the fall and spring determine the drought tolerance of the lawn in summer.
 To reduce the need for irrigation, your lawn management program should maximize root volume and depth in preparation for summer drought.
 By the time summer arrives, you can do little to help a lawn except mow and irrigate properly.